Central Park in New York City: Best picnic spots

 This modest slope with a gorgeous view of the Lake is quite possibly the most romantic picnic spot in Central Park.
 Highly recommended for lovebirds, the grass contains myriad couples quietly reading, canoodling or just gazing out at the water as rowboats carrying passengers of varying competency glide (or splash) past.
 Just try not to get too carried away with PDA.

 - Midpark at 72nd St, enter at Central Park West and 72nd St.

-Central Park’s most popular sledding destination in the winter is also one of its best picnic spots once the snow melts.
+Perhaps Central Park’s most popular sledding destination in the winter is also one of its best picnic spots once the snow melts.
 Settle down among the sunbathers on the upper slope or in the small valley at the hill’s base and dine among the surrounding pine trees.
 Ball-playing kids and grown-ups both young and old are sure to be hanging out as well.
-The hill is located right inside the 79th Street entrance, or walk up from the south and amble through the 150-year-old Glade Arch to get there.
+The hill is located right inside the East 79th Street entrance, or walk up from the south and amble through the more than 150-year-old Glade Arch to get there.